G.L.MELLIN TOURNAMENT

 DESCRIPTION

-The G L Mellin Tournament consists of the following events and is played each year on a Wednesday, Thursday and Friday in late June, early July at West Hill Golf Club.
+The G L Mellin Tournament consists of the following events and is generally played each year on a Wednesday, Thursday and Friday in late June, early July at the host club which is West Hill Golf Club.

-the 16 Mellin Schools.
+The G.L Mellin Salver – the main event – is the challenge trophy for a knock-out tournament between the 16 Mellin Schools.
 Players must be 55 or over on the Thursday of the event.
-Built into this event is a Plate, competed for by schools beaten in the first round of the Salver.
+Built into this event is a Plate, competed for by schools losing in the first round of the Salver.

 The Peter Burles Salver is for players of the same 16 Mellin Schools who are aged 65 or over on the Wednesday of the event.
-There is also a Plate, competed for by Schools beaten in the first round of the Salver.
+There is also a Plate, competed for by Schools losing in the first round of the Salver.

 The Bunny Millard Salver is for players of the same 16 Mellin Schools who are aged 75 or over on the Wednesday of the event.